 Wedding DJs might want to keep things formal and low-key with handwritten or script-style fonts.
 The combination of a heart inside the record icon also ties it together perfectly for formal event entertainers.

-Headliner DJs may want to call attention to their image with marquee-style logos.
-This particular logo style would look great on neon signs and banners displayed in front of and behind the DJ booth.
+Headliner DJs might desire to draw focus to their image by utilizing marquee-style logos.
+Neon signs and banners positioned both in front of and behind the DJ booth would showcase this specific logo style exceptionally well.

 This logo concept makes use of the umlaut, aka the ü character, to show how Tailor Designs offers support for select international fonts.
 Some typefaces, however, may not display special characters, so it’s a good idea to test fonts out during the design process.